 - To demonstrate a critical engagement with decision-making frameworks and processes in health and social care contexts.

-- For those continuing to M.Sc., it is expected that you will be able to plan, undertake and disseminate an original piece of healthcare practice research.
+- For those continuing to complete the MSc. component it is expected that you will be able to plan, undertake and disseminate an original piece of healthcare practice research upon completion.

-The programme, at Level 9 on the National Framework of Qualifications, will allow students to obtain a Masters Degree over a two year period, with the option of exiting after eighteen months with a Graduate Diploma.
+The programme, which has Category 2 approval from the Nursing and Midwifery Board of Ireland (NMBI) (November 2013), is at Level 9 on the National Framework of Qualifications / Quality and Qualifications Ireland (QQI) /.
+It allows students to obtain a Masters Degree over a two year period, with the option of exiting after eighteen months with a Graduate Diploma in their specified area of Practice.

 - M.Sc. in Child and Adolescent Nursing Practice (DC701)